sjwines/hourofai/forest/forest2.md

 ## Welcome @showdialog
 **The SPURV**
 ![The SPURV](https://raw.githubusercontent.com/sjwines/hourofai/master/assets/SPURV.png)
-The first underwater vehicles were created in the 1950's and were used to collect oceanographic data in the arctic waters.
+The first underwater vehicles were developed in the 1950s and used to collect oceanographic data in Arctic waters.
 In this section, you will program your drone to collect the missing data in enemy territory.

 ## {2.
 Set the Scene}
 - :binoculars: Look at your project in the game window!
-Your drone should move around when you press the arrow keys.
+Your drone should move in the direction you press the arrow keys.

 ---